resistics/regressioninc/docs/source/terminology.rst

 As regression has been studied in many ways and in multiple fields, there is now a huge amount of terminology and different ways of saying the same thing.
-The table below describes the terminology used in the regression in C documentation and code.
+The table below describes the terminology used in the |pkgnm| documentation and code.

 .. csv-table:: Variable names
    :file: terminology.csv